rehoboth23/portfolio-project-django3/README.md

 A generic portfolio website with accommodations for a resume,
 projects display and access and a personal blog.

+Content is dynamic and is managed from the backend to facilitate expansion and easy management.

 #
 http://rehoboth23.pythonanywhere.com/
 #